How skills-based workforce planning strategies drive success

 While working with skill shortages was once considered an exceptional scenario, it’s quickly becoming standard practice for organizations in the new world of work.
 In fact, nearly 1 in 2 companies acknowledge that they’re currently experiencing knowledge gaps and another 44% predict they’re going to begin grappling with them in the years to come.

 Although skills shortages are quickly becoming most organizations’ new normal, that doesn’t mean that working with these gaps is easy.
-When teams don’t have the knowledge they need, performance and productivity inevitably suffer as a result.
+When teams don’t have the expertise they need, performance and productivity inevitably suffer as a result.

 What is a skills-based organization?

 The skills-based organization is not only a fundamental paradigm shift for talent management; it also changes how work is organized.
-Businesses that follow this strategy look past jobs as the dominant way for organizing work and break down traditional roles into projects, gigs, and tasks based on required skills.
+Businesses that follow this strategy look past jobs as the dominant way to organize work and break down traditional roles into projects, gigs, and tasks based on required skills.
 This approach enables businesses to achieve greater agility because they can pivot and reallocate talent quickly to respond to emerging challenges in real time.

-There are 4 main benefits associated with shifting to skills-based operating models, including:
+Employers reap four main benefits associated with shifting to skills-based operating models, including:

 Greater agility